 An education gap

-Not all of his plays were published in his lifetime
+Not all of Shakespeare's plays were published in his lifetime

 The two Shakespeares